LuMiSxh/Clio/README.md

 ---

-In Greek mythology, Clio is the muse of history — keeper of stories, guardian of memory.
-This Clio does the same thing, just with fewer megabytes.
-She takes your EPUB library, compresses it down to a fraction of its size, and hands it back looking exactly the same.
-No quality loss you'd notice.
-No format changes.
-No broken readers.
-Just the story, lighter.
+Named after Clio, the Greek muse of history and keeper of stories.
+This tool aims to preserve your EPUB library while significantly reducing its file size.
+It optimizes the underlying assets while keeping the formatting, structure, and readability exactly the same as the original files.

 ---